peterkvt80/vbit-iv/README.md

     ./vbit-remote.py

 Another remote control is "Pages from Teefax".
 This sequences a series of pages.
-First create a file caled pft.config.
+First create a file called pft.config.
 Each line is a three digit page number, a space and then a timing.
 The example below shows all of the BBC news pages in Teefax.
 Note that the units of the page number can be replaced by a wildcard to display all the pages (in this case) 110 to 119

     104 20
     105 20